Norman Westberg: Career

 Norman Westberg was born in Detroit, United States.
 He moved to New York City in 1980.
 He has older sisters and a brother, who turned him on to music.
 Initially, Westberg was interested in playing drums, but "something about the guitar overshadowed that".
-Before joining Swans, Westberg started a band with a friend from a punk rock club,"Bookies", and was a member of Carnival Crash.
+Before joining Swans, Westberg started a band with a friend from a punk rock club, "Bookies", and was a member of Carnival Crash.

 Westberg became a member of Swans after meeting the band's bass guitarist Harry Crosby at a house party, where Westberg was playing with his band Carnival Crash.
-Crosby asked Westberg if he wanted to audition for his band, and Wesberg agreed, passing the audition.
+Crosby asked Westberg if he wanted to audition for his band, and Westberg agreed, passing the audition.

 In 2016, Swans announced a change of the lineup, and Westberg was one of the people who left the band's consistent lineup, but continued collaborating with Swans.
 In February 2019, Swans recorded a new album later released as Leaving Meaning.
 Westberg played on "a couple of songs", including "Hums".
 Westberg played guitar on "Ebbing" from 2023 Swans album The Beggar, and would return to full member status on the band's next album Birthing.